 - Soils data extracted from the NRCS gSSURGO soils database

-Currently, ACPF has soil and land use data for Illinois, Iowa, Minnesota, and Wisconsin and portions of Indiana, Kansas, Missouri, Nebraska, North Dakota, and South Dakota.
+Currently, ACPF has core data for Illinois, Iowa, Minnesota, and Wisconsin and portions of Indiana, Kansas, Missouri, Nebraska, North Dakota, Ohio, and South Dakota.

-Interested in ACPF but don’t have soil and land use data for your area?
-Using the ACPF Utilities Suite you can create your own ACPF database complete with watershed boundaries, field boundaries, elevation, soils and land use data and run the ACPF tools anywhere in the conterminous United States.
+Interested in ACPF but ACPF core data isn’t available for your area?
+Using the ACPF Utilities Suite you can create your own ACPF care data complete with watershed boundaries, field boundaries, elevation, soils and land use data and run the ACPF tools anywhere in the conterminous United States.

 To create your own geodatabase, watch Lecture 29 in the ACPF training videos or check out our newly developed Story Map.
 Both resources take you step by step through using the ACPF Utilities Suite within ACPF Version 3 to create your own ACPF geodatabase.